freiraumpetersburg/ansible-role-nextcloud/README.md

 Update
 ------

-To bump the nextcloud version, change the `nextcloud_version` variable.
+To bump the Nextcloud version, change the `nextcloud_version` variable.

 To update the underlying container (e.g. to update the php version), use